hypo69/hypo/pytest/gemini - set 3/en/src/ai/tiny_troupe/TinyTroupe/SUPPORT.md

 import pytest

 # No Python code provided in the input, so no tests can be written.
-#  This example demonstrates how to write tests assuming some code exists.
+#  This example demonStartes how to write tests assuming some code exists.

 # Example code (replace with your actual code)
 def validate_issue_title(title):